rima-alali/Uncertainty-Aware-Architecture/SystematicReview/README.md

-# A Guide to Design Uncertainty-Aware Self-Adaptive Components in Cyber-Physical Systems (draft)
+# Uncertainty-Aware Self-Adaptive Component Design in Cyber-Physical Systems (draft)

 This guide is part of my thesis.
 It contains the data of the study in systematic_review_data.xlsx and the technical report in FullReportReview2019.pdf for the systematic review performed over EU projects.